 Light - Agapetes likes about 50% sun.
 In warmer conditions, it's best to give afternoon shade and plenty of ventilation.

 Your plant was grown in filtered light, so please acclimate it to direct sun slowly after transplanting.
 Start it in 80% shade,

 and increase the sun by about 10% per week.

-neither are practical for you, use a fertilizer for acid-loving plants, to counteract the alkalinity of
+you may need to use bottled water or rainwaterr.
+If that's not practical for you, use a fertilizer for acid-loving plants, to counteract the alkalinity of

 the tap water.

 It's normal for an older leaf to occasionally turn yellow, but if it seems excessive, it may be from not enough nitrogen fertilizer or the soil may be too dry down in the root zone.
 If you're unsure, use a moisture meter.

 Climate -- Agapetes prefers mild temperatures.
 In warmer conditions, keep the pot shaded so the roots stay cool.
 It can probably survive several degrees of frost, but it's happiest with temperatures above 40°F (4°C).
 I recommend protecting it from frost.
 Indoors, over about 40-45% humidity is best.